stocker88/nextjswebsite/_posts/nvidia-nvda-buy.md

 &nbsp;

-Competition analysis showed why Nvidia remains the best option and why competition is overhyped.
+Competition analysis showed why Nvidia remains the best buy and why competition is overhyped.

 &nbsp;

 It's not about prices.
-It's about Economics.
+It's about Economics: it's about Value.

 &nbsp;